-Vacancy: Vacancy rates used were derived from published sources and from personal inquiry with Self-Storage facility owners and managers.
+Vacancy: Vacancy rates were derived from published sources and personal inquiries with Self-Storage facility owners and managers.

-Expenses: Expenses were estimated based on published sources, tax payer submitted actual expense information and personal knowledge of this property type's historical experiences.
+Expenses: Expenses were estimated based on published sources, taxpayer submitted actual expense information, and personal knowledge of this property type's historical experiences.